fisicaredland/fisicaredland/markdown/areas/2 classical mechanics/5 work and energy.md

 $$
 Where $F$ is force, and $s$ is displacement.
 In 2 dimensions, it is the dot product of the force vector and the displacement vector.

-So let's show this in action.
+Let's show how this formula was first found.
 Imagine pushing a ball along a flat surface.
+The ball begins at rest with no energy, and pushing it will accelerate it and give it kinetic energy.

 [img]

-Let's start by calculating the change in energy.
+We need to calculate the change in energy, which is the same as work.
 To do this, we will:

-1. Calculate the time that it takes to go a distance $s$.
+1. Calculate the time that it takes to move a distance $s$.
 2. Use this time to get the final velocity of the ball, based on its acceleration.
 3. Replace the previous acceleration with the one from $F=ma$.
-4. Use its final velocity to get its kinetic energy.
+4. Use the final velocity to get the kinetic energy.

 $$
 \begin{align}